ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Blocking a platform thread keeps the OS thread, a limited resource, from doing useful work.
 Therefore, non-blocking asynchronous frameworks have been developed to reduce thread blocking and increase CPU utilization.
 Such solutions, although they show much better performance, are nevertheless much more difficult to write, debug, and understand.
 Such frameworks that use their techniques of preventing thread blocking would not benefit much from using virtual threads.

-In contrast, blocking a virtual thread is low-cost and moreover it is its main design feature.
+In contrast, blocking a virtual thread is low-cost and moreover, it is its main design feature.
 While the blocked virtual thread is waiting for the operation to complete, the carrier thread and the underlying OS thread are not blocked.
 This allows programmers to create simpler yet efficient concurrent code in the thread-per-task style.

 [code examples](https://github.com/aliakh/demo-project-loom/blob/main/src/test/java/virtual_threads/part2/readme.md#write-blocking-synchronous-code-in-the-thread-per-task-style)